brendt/stitcher.io/src/content/book/03-actions.md

 Just like we don't want to work with random arrays full of data, we also don't want the most critical part of our project, the business functionality, to be spread throughout random functions and classes.

 Here's an example: one of the user stories in your project might be for "an admin to create an invoice".
-This means saving an invoice in the database, but also a lot more:
+Not only does this mean to save an invoice in the database, you also need to:

 - First: calculate the price of each individual invoice line and the total price
 - Save the invoice to the database